Return to top

 Lentil Cauliflower Curry

-This delicious lentil cauliflower curry is a nutritious and flavorful vegetarian, vegan, and gluten-free dish!
-It's so easy to make and leaves you with plenty of leftovers!
+This Instant Pot lentil cauliflower curry is a nutritious and flavorful dish that is vegetarian, vegan, and gluten free.
+It is easy to make and always leaves me with plenty of leftovers, which makes it perfect for busy weeknights.

 Prep Time20 minutes